ch2isk4kos/ec2-ghost-demo/README.md

-# Blog Platform that deploys Ghost to AWS using RDS and EC2
+# Blog Platform with Ghost deployed to AWS using RDS and EC2